 The Summer 2020 University Program at Crazy Horse Memorial

 A unique partnership between The Crazy Horse Memorial Foundation and the University of South Dakota.

-The Summer Program of the INDIAN UNIVERSITY OF NORTH AMERICA® is a unique partnership between the Crazy Horse Memorial Foundation and the University of South Dakota which will begin Saturday, June 10 and end on Sunday, August 6, 2017.
+The Summer Program of THE INDIAN UNIVERSITY OF NORTH AMERICA® is a unique partnership between the Crazy Horse Memorial Foundation and the University of South Dakota which will begin Friday, June 5 and end of Saturday, August 1, 2020.
 The program offers the same, select freshman university courses offered on the main campus.
 Ideal applicants will possess the maturity to participate in a university program with an intense academic component and a structured residential component.
 The program has four purposes:

 To protect and preserve the culture, tradition, and living heritage of the North American Indians.
 The Foundation demonstrates its commitment to this endeavor by carving a memorial to Lakota leader Crazy Horse to represent all North American Indians; by providing educational and cultural programming; by acting as a repository for Native American artifacts, arts and crafts through the INDIAN MUSEUM OF NORTH AMERICA® and the NATIVE AMERICAN EDUCATIONAL & CULTURAL CENTER®; and by establishing and operating the INDIAN UNIVERSITY OF NORTH AMERICA® and, when practical, a medical training center for American Indians.

 Who is Eligible to Attend?